vilus/identidock/README.md

-From "Using Docker" by Adrian Mouat
+From "Using Docker" by Adrian Mouat.